wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-server/step-by-step.rst

 Installing Wazuh server in step-by-step mode
 ============================================

-The Wazuh server includes the Wazuh manager and the Wazuh forwarder.
-Install the Wazuh server in a single-node or multi-node configuration according to your environment needs.
+This central component includes the Wazuh manager and the Wazuh forwarder.
+You can install the Wazuh server in a single-node or multi-node configuration according to your environment needs.

 .. note:: Root user privileges are required to run all the commands described below.